fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 77.	### Explain Unions

-    Union horizontally joins tables together i.e the records are added into the same columns.
+    Union vertically joins tables together i.e the records are added into the same columns.

    **[⬆ Back to Top](#table-of-contents)**